 Just be sure the label says the word organic.

 Best Grocery Shopping: Grass-fed beef

-Plus, it's rich in heart-healthy omega-3 fatty acids, rivaling some fish.
+Plus, it's rich in heart-healthy omega-3 fatty acids.

 2. Grocery Shopping In the Egg Section

 In recipes, substitute the equivalent of two egg whites for each whole egg.